-Throughout California, residents are embracing marine reserves and joining local efforts to monitor them.
-Learn more about becoming an MPA Watch volunteer here.
-They are making a difference in ocean protection – and you can too!
+Throughout California, residents are embracing MPAs and joining local efforts to monitor them.
+Learn more about becoming an Orange County MPA Watch volunteer here.
+Our volunteers are making a difference in ocean protection – and you can too!
 Visit the Department of Fish and Wildlife’s website for online maps of all the marine protected area networks or visit the mobile site to identify underwater parks in your area.

 A Sheltered Sea – Southern Passage is a great short film that further explains the pressing issues our oceans face and how marine protected areas work to tackle some of those problems.